-Then I roll my head back and squeeze a few drops of natures antibiotic Precious Water and try not to rub it anymore, My symptoms cease and in a few days my eye is clean and doesn’t itch.
+Then I roll my head back and squeeze a few drops of natures antibiotic Precious Waters Nano Silver and try not to rub it anymore, My symptoms cease and in a few days my eye is clean and doesn’t itch.
 It really works great.
 Here is the “text-book” definition of Pink Eye.

 “Pink eye” — It’s a term that may sound scary, but this common eye problem typically is easily treated and, with a few simple precautions, can often be avoided.

 Anyone can get pink eye, but preschoolers, schoolchildren, college students, teachers and daycare workers are particularly at risk for the contagious types of pink eye due to their close proximity with others in the classroom.

 Here are the essentials about pink eye (conjunctivitis) that you should know:

 Pink eye — also called conjunctivitis — is inflammation of the thin, clear covering of the white of the eye and the inside of the eyelids (conjunctiva).

 Although the conjunctiva is transparent, it contains blood vessels that overlay the sclera of the eye.

 Anything that triggers inflammation will cause these conjunctival blood vessels to dilate.
 This is what causes red, bloodshot eyes.

 Conjunctivitis can have several causes (see below), but many eye doctors use the term “pink eye” to refer only to viral conjunctivitis, a highly contagious infection caused by a variety of viruses.